Rockbrook Urgent Care

 We are open every day (including holidays) to take care of your urgent medical needs.

-We are changing our corporate name from “Urgent Care Network of Omaha” to “Urgent Care Omaha.”
+We have changed our corporate name from “Urgent Care Network of Omaha” to “Urgent Care Omaha.”
 Each of our three clinics will still keep their individual names (Bellevue Urgent Care, Crossroads Urgent Care, Rockbrook Urgent Care.)
-We will gradually be making changes to our building signage, logo, and website to reflect this change.
+We have made changes to our building signage, logo, and website to reflect this change.
 We still have the same staff and local ownership committed to providing prompt, personal, and professional care for our patients.

 Urgent Care Omaha clinics (Rockbrook Urgent Care, Crossroads Urgent Care, Bellevue Urgent Care) offer a variety of urgent care medical services to take care of you, your family, your friends, and your business.
 Our walk-in clinics provide medical care that fits your schedule.
 Our walk-in clinics provide medical care that fits your schedule when you have a non-emergency illness or injury.